cartmedia/Dynamic-Menu-Signage/README.md

-# Menu Signage for Fresno State Student Housing 🍽️
+# Team Pinas Signage 🍽️

 ## Overview 📝

-This project was developed for Fresno State Student Housing to utilize digital signage for displaying weekly menus to residents, similar to a restaurant-style menu.
-By employing a combination of Figma, Adobe Illustrator, Adobe Photoshop, HTML, CSS, JavaScript, and JSON, this digital menu offers an inviting, visually appealing, and dynamically updated display of the current day's menu items on digital signage TVs located in housing buildings.
+This project provides a digital menu signage for Team Pinas.
+It uses HTML, CSS, and JavaScript to present an attractive, readable, and automatically updating menu board suitable for TV/monitor displays.
+Menu data is stored in JSON for easy maintenance.

 ## Features 🌟

-- **Dynamic Display**: Automatically updates with the current day's menu items.
+- **Dynamic Display**: Automatically cycles through categories and paginates long lists.
-- **Real-Time Information**: Provides residents with the latest menu information.
+- **Live Clock**: Two-line NL locale time and date, aligned with branding.
-- **Responsive Design**: Ensures the menu looks good on any 16:9 screen.
+- **Responsive Design**: Optimized for 16:9 screens with viewport units (vh).
-- **Visually Appealing**: Uses chalkboard textures and artisanal food graphics for an attractive display.
+- **Readable From Distance**: Enlarged typography and increased letter-spacing; tabular numerals for prices.
-- **Easy Maintenance**: Menu items and information are stored in JSON for easy updates.
+- **Easy Maintenance**: Menu items and prices are stored in JSON.
-- **Accessibility**: Designed to be easy to read and intuitive for all residents.

 ## Tools & Technologies 🛠️